RafaVRport/RafaVRport/README.md

 - - -
 # Hi, I'm Rafa VR! 👋

 I am a Cyber Security Analyst Professional located in UK, driven by safety and consent over the internet, and a love for writing and content creation.
-My journey involves delving into the world of web applications, GRC, SIEM tools, penetration testing & curious about bug bounty.
+My journey involves delving into the world of web applications, GRC, SIEM tools, penetration testing & new at bug bounty.
 - Navigating through the world of Blue Team as profession (as for now)

 ## 🚀 About Me